w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 setting up proxies and identities.
 Note that
 [holds are slashable](https://github.com/paritytech/substrate/pull/12951), and the pallet [migrations](https://github.com/paritytech/polkadot-sdk/issues/226) need to take that into account.
-This means that freezes should account for hold being slashed (for example, your stash getting reduced because your governance deposit for a proposal was slashed).
+This means that freezes should account for hold being slashed (for example, your stash account balance getting reduced because your governance deposit for a proposal was slashed).

 ## Locks